-Florida’s Insurance Requirements & Coverage
+West Palm Beach Insurance Requirements & Coverage

-All drivers in the state of Florida are required to have personal insurance protection (PIP) coverage.
+All drivers in Florida are required to have personal insurance protection (PIP) coverage.
 Also known as Florida’s no-fault insurance, this policy covers up to $10,000 in medical benefits.
 Drivers in this state also must have $10,000 in liability insurance for property damage.
 Drivers should, but are not required to, carry liability insurance for personal injury damages.